Simon Girty

-No authentic portrait of Simon Girty is known to exist.
-This 1905 illustration of Simon Girty is from History of Western Ohio and Auglaize County by C. W. Williamson.

 Simon Girty (14 November 1741 – 18 February 1818) was an interpreter and intermediary with the British Indian Department during the American Revolutionary War and the Northwest Indian War.
-He and his brothers James and George were captured as children and adopted by Native Americans.
+He and his brothers, James and George, were captured as children and adopted by Native Americans.
 Freed after living with the Seneca for several years, Girty worked as an interpreter and hunter.
-During the Revolutionary War he became disillusioned with the Patriot cause, and in 1778, fled to Fort Detroit where he was hired as an interpreter for the British Indian Department.
-In 1780, Girty accompanied Britain's Indigenous allies during an expedition against Kentucky's frontier settlements, and was present at Lochry's Defeat in 1781.
-Girty was held complicit when the Delaware tortured Colonel William Crawford to death following the Battle of Sandusky.
+During the Revolutionary War, he became disillusioned with the Patriot cause, and in 1778, fled to Fort Detroit where he was hired as an interpreter for the British Indian Department.
+In 1780, Girty accompanied Britain's Indigenous allies during Bird's invasion of Kentucky, and was present at Lochry's Defeat in 1781.

+Girty was present when the Lenape tortured American Colonel William Crawford to death following the Battle of Sandusky.
 He continued to serve with the British Indian Department for many years after the 1783 Peace of Paris.
 Girty witnessed the defeat of the Northwestern Confederacy at the Battle of Fallen Timbers in 1794.
 He retired from the Indian Department in 1795, and until his death in 1818, lived on land granted to him by the British at the mouth of the Detroit River in Upper Canada.